New ramblings on entrepreneurial journalists

 I wish cheerleaders like this would offer some tangible possibilities, rather than mindlessly shake pom-poms while displaced mid-career journalists try to stay alive in the profession.
 The bright future of journalism he predicts won’t be possible without the contributions of seasoned reporters, editors and photographers during this dramatic transition away from print.

 Viable funding sources and business models have not yet been fully developed, and it may take years, even decades, before online journalism is on sounder financial ground.
 I’m bullish on what might transpire, but there’s too much at stake right now to get misty-eyed about what may be on the horizon.
 We’re not there yet.
 Not even close.

-So Dean, let’s not get too far ahead of ourselves, shall we?Explore posts in the same categories: career, journalism comment below, or link to this permanent URL from your own site.
+So Dean, let’s not get too far ahead of ourselves, shall we?career, journalism comment below, or link to this permanent URL from your own site.